jimkang/dependency-parser/README.md

 - Consider adding dependents to other dependents.
 - If there is already a child with the same directionFromHead, try swapping places with that child, ignoring its de facto POS.
+- Consider quitting when you are about to add a third dependent to a head.
+At that point, it may be clear that you may never really understand the sentence.

 Next test cases:

 - No one wants it but the orphans who aged out of the system.
 - My water heater broke and flooded my basement!
+- Obvious exits are NORTH, SOUTH and DENNIS.

 License
 -------